HazyResearch/CaffeConTroll/README.md

 **Why Study CPU versus GPU?** Well, there is an ongoing debate about this with lots of passion on both sides!
-GPU's are wildly [popular some](http://www.wired.com/2015/02/hot-yet-little-known-trend-thatll-supercharge-ai/) companies that are even rumored to be installing purpose-built infrastructures for deep learning; other [companies](http://wired.com/2014/07/microsoft-adam/) have opted to use CPUs and claimed they are cheaper and more efficent.
+GPU's are wildly [popular with some](http://www.wired.com/2015/02/hot-yet-little-known-trend-thatll-supercharge-ai/) companies that are rumored to be installing purpose-built infrastructures for deep learning; other [companies](http://wired.com/2014/07/microsoft-adam/) have opted to use CPUs and claimed they are cheaper and more efficient.
 For users outside the web companies, the situation is different: some cloud providers don't have GPUs or their GPUs are not as rapidly updated as their CPUs.
 In the lab, GPUs can be expensive to obtain.
 In contrast,